UPDATE: Google Certified Speaker / Forbes Council

 At the age of 15 I began presenting at poster sessions and speaking at conferences.
 My earliest memory was preparing a presentation for the California Mathematics Council on why dumbing down curriculum and creating gender biased materials for the class room was a disservice to students and teachers.
 I spent time over the past 5 years working for a company where I took highly technical material and created presentations, speaking engagements, and webinars that general audiences could understand.
 Specifically, I worked to ensure that companies understand the benefits of a Data Driven Decision Making Environment.

 I have always preferred dynamic environments where I can contribute in a cross functional team.
 I have technical knowledge and cross functional capabilities in multiple subject areas which allows me to address multiple audiences and groups.
-From Millenials to Baby Boomers-I address each group in a few unique ways that establish credibility, intent, and create an environment for active listening.
+From Millennials to Baby Boomers-I address each group in a few unique ways that establish credibility, intent, and create an environment for active listening.

-My core focus has always been insuring that my teams understand People, Process *& Technology.
-I have also ecnountered challenges and victories in my career along the way.
+My core focus has always been insuring that my teams understand People, Process & Technology.
+I have also encountered challenges and victories in my career along the way.
 These challenges have constructed areas that I speak on for small/medium sized events.
 Some of these include but are not limited to;

 - Are you a Victor or a Victim?